 “It’s great news for the Coastal Bend that over $6 million in grant funding was awarded to the Corpus Christi Army Depot and Naval Air Station Corpus Christi through the DEAAG program.
 These grants are critical for our military installations to allow them to build up their infrastructure to increase the military value of their base and help avoid a potential BRAC closure.
 As Vice Chair of the Senate Finance Committee, I am honored to have helped secure $20 million in state funding for the DEAAG program this past legislative session and pleased that the City of Corpus Christi was awarded two grants.

 I thank Governor Abbott for his leadership and his Texas Military Preparedness Commission members for their hard work in protecting our military communities.”

 Senator Juan “Chuy” Hinojosa proudly represents the counties of Nueces, Jim Wells, Brooks, and Hidalgo (part).
 Senator Hinojosa served as the Senate President Pro Tempore of the Texas Senate in the 84th Texas Legislature.
-Senator Hinojosa currently serves as Vice-Chairman of the Senate Committee on Finance, and serves on the Senate Committees on Natural Resources & Economic Development; Criminal Justice; Agriculture, Water & Rural Affairs as well as the Sunset Advisory Commission.
+Senator Hinojosa currently serves as Vice-Chairman of the Senate Committee on Finance, and serves on the Senate Committees on Natural Resources & Economic Development; Transportation; and Agriculture, Water & Rural Affairs.